Factual/smaker/README.md

 sn.add_endpoint(name='original_engine_workflow', params={'source':['engine']})
 ```

-A few saample commands are shown below.
+A few sample commands are shown below.
 Refer to the
 [tutorial](examples/tutorial.md) for a more thorough breakdown
 ```
 smaker --help